guettli/golang-and-vscode/README.md

 Jump from method to corresponding interface which defines the methos signature: ctrl-shift-p "Find All Implementations", then F4 (jump to first match of the search result).
 In Goland you have icons near the line-numbers to jump up/down.
 This could be improved.
 Related: https://github.com/golang/vscode-go/issues/2628

+# Merging two files

+You can merge two files with `code -d file1 file2`.
+This works, but if there are a lot of changes I prefer the tool [meld](https://meldmerge.org/).

+The tool meld repaints the new diff faster than vscode, and I somehow prefer the interface of meld.

+For small changes (like resolving small merge conflicts) I use vscode.

 # Introductions to Go

 https://go.dev/tour/